JHU-Measles-Tracking-Team/measles_data/README.md

 Data are updated **Tuesdays and Fridays** at approximately **5:00 PM Eastern Time**.

 > **Note**: Historical data is subject to backward revisions as case investigations are completed and additional information becomes available.
+Previous versions of these data will be maintained through GitHub version-control.

 ## Terms of Use